Little John (film): Production

 In the late 1990s, director Singeetham Srinivasa Rao was asked by a producer to make a Hollywood film called Five and Half Hours to Dawn with many special effects and Rao went to Los Angeles and even engaged a casting director.
 But when the chance bypassed him, it led to an opportunity to make Little John which would star an American lead actor.
 Bentley Mitchum, an American actor best known for being the grandson of Robert Mitchum, was cast in the lead role while Jyothika was signed on to play the heroine.
 The American actor revealed he was surprised that he made it through his audition and had never watched an Indian film and only had read Rao's resume.
 The project was made as a trilingual in Tamil, Hindi, and English and was shot thrice, although the English version had no songs.
 The Tamil version starred Mohan Ram and Fathima Babu as Jyothika's parents while the English and Hindi versions featured Anjan Srivastav and Bharati Achrekar as her parents, respectively.
 Ash Chandler, an English speaking comedian of Indian descent, was also selected to play a role in the film.
 Prakash Raj was also roped in to play the role of Kalabhairava, revealing he had to sit before the makeup man from 5 am to get ready for a 9 am shot.

 The film was produced by Media Dreams, who at the time were also producing Kamal Haasan's Pammal K. Sambandam as well as the Shankar project, Robot in 2002.
 Crazy Mohan, Sushma Ahuja and Mark Jaslov wrote the dialogues for the Tamil, Hindi and English versions respectively.
 Mitchum's voice was dubbed by playback singer, Devan Ekambaram.

-Release

-The film won above average reviews, with The New Straits Times wrote that the "movie is good in two aspects: its fantastic hit songs and real graphics", while about the performances the critic writes that "Mitchum is charming and likeable" and "Jyothika looks sweet with her new make-up".
-Another critic from LolluExpress.com also gave the film a positive verdict, praising Mitchum's performance.
-However, another reviewer mentioned that "it seems like a film meant for children.
-But then the director seems to have under-estimated the intelligence level of his targeted audience.
-Thiru's cinematography is a plus point for the film."

-In 2006, a Telugu language version of the film was dubbed and released with Prakash Raj's character being renamed as Patala Bhairavudu.

 Soundtrack

-The film's music composed by Pravin Mani was critically acclaimed.
+The film's music composed by Pravin Mani.
 The lyrics for Tamil version was written by Vairamuthu and lyrics for Hindi version was written by Javed Akhtar.